This topic is intended for administrators and developers with administration access rights in Episerver.

 To reduce fragmentation in the CMS and Commerce database indexes, this job rebuilds or reorganizes them.
 You can run the job manually any time that you notice a degradation in performance.
 Or, you can schedule it to run at regular intervals.

-Note: It is recommended to run this job at times of low usage if possible.
+Run this job at times of low usage if possible.

 Further, you can set the following parameters to launch the job automatically when specified fragmentation levels are met.